 Para leer en espanol, haga clic aqui; Si aad u akhrido farriintan oo ku qoran afka Soomaaliga, guji halkan

-SEIU 925 is proud to announce our first round of candidate endorsements for Washington races in 2022.
+SEIU 925 is proud to announce our candidate endorsements for Washington races in 2022.

 To earn SEIU 925’s endorsement, candidates must complete a questionnaire and sit for an interview with members from their local area.
 Candidates must commit to joining a picket line if called upon, and take questions on issues ranging from Washington’s upside down tax system, K-12 education issues, the ongoing child care crisis in our state, housing affordability, racial justice, and more.